 Professor of Medicine

 William G. Kaelin, Jr., M.D. is professor in the Department of Medicine at the Dana-Farber Cancer Institute and at the Brigham and Women’s Hospital, Harvard Medical School.
-He was elected to the board of directors of Eli Lilly and Company in June 2012.
+He was elected to the Eli Lilly and Company board of directors in 2012.